-Perry Technical Institute encourages reports of any unwelcome conduct of a sexual nature.
-Perry Technical Institute wants to resolve all problems, but it can only do so if it is aware of them.
-PTI therefore, encourages any student who believes he/she is being harassed or has been subject to sexual misconduct to report any and all incidents of perceived harassment or sexual misconduct.
-If at any time you observe harassment or feel you are being harassed or if you observe sexual misconduct or feel you are a victim, you should immediately contact:
+Perry Technical Institute encourages reports of unwelcome conduct of a sexual nature.
+PTI wants to resolve all problems, but it can only do so if it is aware of them.
+All Perry Technical Institute employees are considered mandatory reporters, and must share information they have related to any Title IX or sexual misconduct policy violations.
+Furthermore, we encourage any student who believes he/she is being harassed or has been subject to sexual misconduct to report any and all incidents of perceived harassment or sexual misconduct.
+If at any time you observe harassment or feel you are being harassed or if you observe sexual misconduct or feel you are a victim, you should immediately contact the Title IX Coordinator.